Loksta8/AntSimulation/README.md

 **💡 BACKGROUND**:

 - This project utilizes SFML for graphical rendering to create a realistic simulation of ant colony behavior.
 The goal is to model key characteristics such as foraging, pheromone trails, colony growth, and environmental interactions.
 I (Logan Herrera) am the original author of this project.
+There are 3 colonies each with their own unique color (Black, Red, and Blue).
+As they search for food they leave a trail of pheromones.
+If they find food, the ant color changes green to show their returning home with food, they also leave a yellowish pheromone trail to alert and lead other ants to the food source that was found.
+Read more below to find out the simulation controls.